myles/2016-10-11-ansible/2-testing/presentation.rst

 * vagrant-lxc, vagrant-libvirt -- lxc and libvirt available in stretch and newer
 * vagrant-mutate -- convert original images to lxc/libvirt
-* for older debian, other distros, use vagrant plugins

 If packages aren't available
 ----------------------------